walterxie/TraceR/examples/Pipeline.md

                  "psi.treeLength", "psi.height")
 ```

-The *psi.treeLength* is the total branch lengths and *psi.height* is the
+The *psi.treeLength* represents the total branch length of each of
-root height.
+sampled trees, and *psi.height* is the root height.

 ## Step 2: selecting valid results

 We need to select 100 results where the ESS of every parameters are
-guaranteed &gt;= 200 in this step.
+guaranteed \>= 200 in this step.

 We start from the first 100, and check ESS.
 If any ESS is not enough,
 then replace the result to the one from the extra 10, and check ESS
 again.
-Repeat this, until all ESSs &gt;= 200.
+Repeat this, until all ESSs \>= 200.

 If all extra 10 are used but there still exists any low-ESS simulations,
 then the pipeline will stop and inform to re-run all simulations with